HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Supply the Requested Attachments for Each Line Item and Code

 The requested attachments, the corresponding coded requests, and line item numbers are communicated as "Attachment" parameter parts.
 The attachment is communicated as a FHIR resource in the `Attachment.Content` parameter part, often a [DocumentReference] containing Base64 encoded FHIR and non-FHIR documents.
-The attachment code(s) in the `Task.input` "code" slice defined the document(s) that are to be returned via submit_attachment and are communicated in the `Attachment.Code`.
+The attachment code(s) in the `Task.input` "code" slice defines the document(s) that are to be returned via submit_attachment and are communicated in the `Attachment.Code`.
 Line item numbers associated with a requested item are sent in the `Attachment.LineItem` parameter part.

 |Data Element|CDex Request Attachment Task Profile Element|CDex #submit-attachment Parameter|
 |---|---|---|